PogiNate/Keyhabilitator/README.md

 The `name` is currently unused but could be used if you are working with a device that has a screen or something.

-## TODO:

-I need to implement a hotkey combo that will let the user switch keymaps on the fly.